anomaly/prestans-docs/source/utils.rst

 .. note:: If you are planning to make blueprints available on your live service, we seriously recommend using a caching mechanism.
 Blueprints introspect every handler, parameter set, model to produce it's output and could prove to be computationally expensive.

+Each auto generated blueprint:

+* Is grouped by Python package that contains your handlers, each module is the key in a dictionary.
+* Uses Python docstrings (`PEP 257 <http://www.python.org/dev/peps/pep-0257/>`_) to fetch descriptions on each handler class and method.
+* Includes information on supported handler methods, Parameter Sets, Models, Attribute Filters, constraints of each attribute.